View Jason Myers's Obituary on sturgisjournal.com and share memories

 |

 Jason loved the outdoors, hunting, fishing and mushroom-hunting.
-He also enjoyed going to the casinos, old cars and the antique auctions in Shipshewana.
-Jason struggled with health issues from an early age, with diagnosis of diabetes, but tried to make the best with whatever came his way.
+He also enjoyed going to the casino, old cars and attending the antique auctions in Shipshewana.
+Jason struggled with health issues from an early-age diagnosis of diabetes, but tried to make the best with whatever came his way.

 Relatives and friends will be received 11 a.m.-1 p.m.
 Saturday, March 21, 2020, at Eley Funeral Home in Constantine.
 Religious services will be held at 1 p.m.
-Saturday at the funeral home, with Bandon Roth officiating.
-Burial will be in Peek Cemtery.
+Saturday at the funeral home, with Brandon Roth officiating.
+Burial will be in Peek Cemetery.

 Memorial contributions may be directed to the family, to help with expenses.
 Online messages may be left for the family at www.eleyfuneralhomes.com.